AianLouise/Django-NextJS/backend/ORGANIZATION_SETUP.md

 The user registration system has been updated to support organization-based account creation.
 The new system allows users to:

-1. **Create an organization account** - Sign up as an organization owner
+1. **Create an organization account** - Sign up as an organization creator
 2. **Invite team members** - Add team members to your organization
 3. **Manage team roles** - Assign different roles to team members